-Profile rofiles and Grades for VI 36 36 ×× Blind IV TOTALLY BLIND.
+Profile es and Grad des for VI 36 36 (xx) IV TOTALLY BLIND.
 B1 Visual acuity is poorer than LogMAR 2.60 Totally blind.
-(B1) -no sight in both eyes 37a 37a V Visual acuity ranges from LogMAR 1.50 to 2.60 inclusive; and/or Visual field that is constricted to a diameter of less than 10 degree Partially sighted (B2) Athletes who have limited vision in both eye either in: How far they can see (visual acuity).
+(B1) -no sight in both eyes 37a 37a V V PARTIAL SIGHT.
+B2 Visual acuity ranges from LogMAR 1.50 to 2.60 inclusive; and/or Visual field that is constricted to a diameter of less than 10 degre Partially sighted (B2) Athletes who have limited vision in both ey either in: How far they can see (visual acuity).
 How wide they can see (visual field).
-37b constricted to a diameter of less than 40 degree Visual acuity ranges from 1.40 to 1.0 inclusive; and/or a visual field constricted to a diameter of less than 40 degrees Partially sighted (B3) Athletes who have limited vision in both eyes either in How far they can see (visual acuity).
+37b constricted to a diameter of less the Partially sighted (B3) Athletes who either in How far they can see (visual ac Visual acuity ranges from 1.40 to 1.0 inclusive; and/or a visual field constricted to a diameter of less than 40 degrees Partially sighted (B3) Athletes who have limited vision in both eyes either in How far they can see (visual acuity).